AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 ### Scheduling an interview: `interview`

-Sets or updates interview timing for a candidate.
+Sets or updates interview times for a candidate.

 **Format**:
 ```